-Why Do I Need Fronius Smart Meter?
+Why do I need the Fronius Smart Meter?

 Fronius offers the Smart Meter to transmit technical information regarding the connection to the grid and the Fronius inverter.
 In simple terms, the smart metre itemises how much energy is being produced by your solar system and that is being passed via the inverter, to the grid.
 It also itemises the power being consumed by the household and if there are any errors or notifications that need attention.